-We have a pupil elected Parliament, which is led by a Prime Minister and a Deputy Prime Minister.
-They are elected by their class peers and are involved in making our school a better place.
+We have a pupil elected School Council, who are elected by their class peers.
+They are responsible for making our school a better place.
 The election of the members reflects our British electoral system and demonstrates democracy in action.
 Candidates share qualities of leadership, pupils consider characteristics important for an elected representative and pupils vote in secret, using ballot boxes.
-Parliament meet up regularly to discuss issues raised by different classes.
-Pupils across the school use their voice to share ideas and concerns with the members of parliament.
+School Council meet up regularly to discuss issues raised by different classes.
+Pupils across the school use their voice to share ideas and concerns with the members of school council.
 This forms the basis of further discussion and important decision making.
-Parliament provide feedback to the whole school and they have made their presence known to the school governors.
+School Council provide feedback to the whole school and they have made their presence known to the school governors.
 We hope through embedding pupil voice and parliament, we will create a better understanding of living in a democratic society.

 Parents’ opinions are welcomed at Park End Primary through methods such as questionnaires, surveys, parents evenings and open days.

 Our pupils will encounter rules and laws throughout their entire lives.
 The importance of laws, whether they be those that govern the class, the school, the community, or the country, are consistently reinforced at Park End Primary.

 Pupils are taught from an early age the rules of the school.
 These are our Golden Rules, Playground Rules and Safety Rules.
 Pupils are taught the value and reasons behind rules and laws, that they govern us and keep us safe.

 At the beginning of a school year, pupils will partake in discussion about classroom rules and school rules.
 Rules of the school are often revisited throughout the year during school assemblies and through our curriculum.
 This helps them to understand the reasons behind rules and the consequences if they are not adhered to.
 Visits from authorities such as the Police and Fire Service help reinforce these messages.